iterative/dvc.org/content/docs/command-reference/add.md

 - `-R`, `--recursive` - determines the files to add by searching each target directory and its subdirectories for data files.
-If there are no directories among the `targets`, this option is ignored.
-For each file found, a new `.dvc` file is created using the process described in this command's description.
+If there are no directories among the `targets`, this option has no effect.
+For each file found, a new `.dvc` file is created using the process outlined in this command's description.

 - `--no-commit` - do not store `targets` in the cache (the `.dvc` file is still created).
 Use `dvc commit` to finish the operation (similar to `git commit`